 Types of Solutions

 Here Sodium and Chlorine are bonded together with the electrostatic force of attraction to form sodium chloride even though there is no chemical bond between water and salt in the mixture.
-Hence matter can be classified as mixtures, compounds, and elements.
+Hence, matter can be classified as mixtures, compounds and elements.
 Further mixtures can be classified as homogeneous and heterogeneous mixtures.

-Homogenous and Heterogenous Solutions
+Homogenous and Heterogeneous Solutions

 Homogeneous solutions are solutions with uniform composition and properties throughout the solution.
-For example a cup of coffee, perfume, cough syrup, a solution of salt or sugar in water etc.
+For example a cup of coffee, perfume, cough syrup, a solution of salt or sugar in water, etc.

 Heterogeneous solutions are solutions with non-uniform composition and properties throughout the solution.
-A solution of oil and water, water and chalk powder and solution of water and sand etc.
+A solution of oil and water, water and chalk powder and solution of water and sand, etc.